mdtausifahmad/Java8/src/lambda/README.md

     Because  Boxed values are essentially a wrapper around primitive types and are stored on the heap.
 Therefore, boxed values use more memory and require additional memory lookups to fetch the wrapped primitive value.

+##### **3. capturing lambdas**

+    Lambda expression which are using free variables (variables that aren’t the parameters and defined in an outer scope) is called capturing lambdas.

+    eg. int portNumber = 1337;
+        Runnable r = () -> System.out.println(portNumber);

+**Following variables we can use inside the lambda**
+1. Instance variables
+2. Static variables
+3. Local variables have to be explicitly declared final or are effectively final

+    **_Why local variables have to be final?_**
+    **Ans**: Instance variables are stored on the heap, whereas local variables live on the stack.
+If a lambda could access the local variable directly and the lambda were used in a thread, then the thread using the lambda could try to access the variable after the thread that allocated the variable had deallocated it.
+Hence, Java implements access to a free local variable as access to a copy of it rather than access to the original variable.
+This makes no difference if the local variable is assigned to only once—hence the restriction.